sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

    ![](./images/cipdemo/ace_kafka_producer.png)

 8. `Save` your flow.
-9. Create a BAR (Broker Archive) file.
+9. Create a BAR (Broker Archive) file in a project called **Barfiles**.
  - Call it **orders**.
   - In the `Prepare` tab, ensure that the REST API called **orders**  is selected.
   - Select `Build and Save`.

 The BAR file containing the changed `orders` API is now ready for deployment.
+It is called **orders.bar**, and resides in the ACE workspace, which is _/home/student/IBM/workspace/BARfiles_.

 ## Connecting ACE to a remote MQ on ICP
 >> Comment from Hugh: I think we do not need to do this section.
 It was in the original lab because connection to ES was going to be via MQ.
 But in our lab, connection to ES doesn't use MQ.
 So no need to define this connection to a remote QMgr.